 Rather than attempting to completely reinvent himself, Anders has used his latest outing as an opportunity to highlight certain granular aspects of his signature sound and refine them into a much more organic - and at times perhaps more song-driven body of work.
 It’s a record that on first listen may seem less detailed but, as you’ll know by now, with Trentemøller, one should never be fooled by initial impressions.
 It’s the kind of record that will over time repeatedly unlock new intricacies and offer the listener an opportunity to understand the work differently upon each listen.

-Most recently Trentemøller releases a brand new song ‘Hands Down’ which features jennylee from Warpaint on vocals.
+Following up, Trentemøller released the song ‘Hands Down’ which features jennylee from Warpaint on vocals.